 The machine operating hours for each day are displayed roughly with the corresponding numbers of dots under the date number.

-change a selected date to another, allowing checking of the operational status of the machine in the past 90 days.
+Pressing the F2 switch ■ or F3 switch ▶ will change a selected date to another, allowing checking of the operational status of the machine in the past 90 days.